MattHodge/books/accelerate_the_science_of_lean_software_and_devops.md

 ## Deployment Pain

-3 factors causing painful or brittle deployment processes
+3 factors causing painful or brittle deployment processes:

 * Software not written with deployment in mind.
 Common symptom is when complex, orchestrated deployments are required due to the software expecting the environment and dependencies setup in a particular way.
 Gives little useful information on what is wrong and why it is failing to operate correctly
 * Probability of failed deployments failing rises substantially when manual changes must be made to production environments as part of the deployment process.
 (Errors caused by typing things wrong, poor docs)